A practical, comprehensive guide to the UK system of capital allowances.

 Use this book to avoid costly errors, and to maximise tax relief, thereby protecting the interests of all businesses and commercial property owners.

 Detailed and practical guidance on key topics re plant and machinery allowances: cars, fixtures in property, annual investment allowances, special rate expenditure, short-life assets, etc.

-Other allowances, including those for capital expenditure on R&D and the new structures and buildings allowance, are also covered in depth.
+Other allowances, including those for capital expenditure on R&D, and also structures and buildings allowance, are also covered in depth.

-The book is the most technical of the three commentary books we publish on capital allowances, and is written for accountants and others who need a fully technical guide.
+The book is written for accountants and others who need a fully technical guide.

-This book complements our A-Z of Plant & Machinery, and the two may be bought together as a discounted bundle - see top of page.
+, which shows the application of the plant and machinery rules to more than 300 specific types of expenditure, and the two may be bought together as a discounted bundle - see top of page.
 Together, the two books offer more than 1,000 pages of practical and clearly written commentary, arranged in a user-friendly and accessible format.

 "An excellent guide to capital allowances." – Taxation review of earlier edition.

 NB the table of contents and the sample extract are from the 2020-21 edition, but these will be updated before publication.